Fifth Grade Health, Hygiene and Human Development Education Curriculum

 Topics included but not limited to:

-Day three: Single gender class.
+Day two: Single gender class.
 Same gender classroom teacher when possible, Mrs. Wierl or Mr. Blessing.
+(45 minutes)

-Students will learn about the changes that take place in their own bodies by viewing the DVD: You, Your body and Puberty, (Human Relations Media, 2005).
+Students will learn about the changes that take place in their own bodies by viewing the DVD: You, Your body and Puberty, (Human Relations Media, 2005) and/or the Proctor and Gamble video " Always Changing" (original editions)

 Some of the topics that will be discussed include:

-Day four: Single gender class.
+Day three: Single gender class.
 Same gender classroom teacher when possible, Mrs. Wierl or Mr. Blessing.
+(45 minutes)

 Students who have learned about their own gender will get a shorter review of the opposite gender.